MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-dropbox-step1-connect.md

 > Features described in this topic are part of a preview release.
 The content and the functionality may change and are not subject to the standard SLAs for support.

-Sign in to your Dropbox account to connect to your Microsoft 365 migration.
+Sign in to your Dropbox administrator account to connect to your Microsoft 365 migration.

 1. In the new SharePoint admin center, select [Migration Manager](https://admin.microsoft.com/sharepoint?page=migrationCenter&modern).
 2. Under **Dropbox**, select **Get started**.